spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extending-the-spryker-core-functionality.md

 * `DependencyProvider`
 * `Config`

-The example below illustrates how `CategoryFacade` can be extended on the project side:
+The following example illustrates how `CategoryFacade` can be extended on the project side:

 **Spryker Core:**